jwiedeman/react-gtm-kit/examples/react-strict-mode/README.md

 # React StrictMode example

 This Vite sandbox demonstrates how to wire the `@react-gtm-kit/react-modern` provider inside `<React.StrictMode>` without duplicating container scripts or data layer pushes.
-It also showcases consent updates and custom event pushes.
+It now mounts a React Router instance that triggers a `page_view` on each navigation alongside the existing consent and custom event demos.

 ## Prerequisites